 NEW!
 In addition to the pages below we now have an online database providing access to our collections.
-We have started by working on our archaeology and Pitt-Rivers collections as part of our Finding Pitt-Rivers Project.
+We have started by working on our archaeology and Pitt-Rivers collections as part of our Finding Pitt-Rivers Project (Funded by Arts Council England and The Pilgrim Trust).
 Click here to search the collections.
 We would welcome your feedback.

 Our new archaeology gallery is a journey back in time from the medieval period to the earliest evidence of human occupation in the Salisbury area.

 Here you can discover ancient Wessex and its pivotal place in the story of England and see the nationally important finds and treasures from Old Sarum, Stonehenge and the surrounding landscape.

 You can find out about Lieutenant-General Pitt-Rivers (1827-1900) and the birth of archaeology.
 Meet the ancestors including the 4,300 year old Amesbury Archer.

 Aspects of medieval life are revealed by the finds from Ivychurch Priory, the Royal Palace at Clarendon, the deserted medieval village at Gomeldon and the pottery kilns at Laverstock.

 The 'Drainage Collection' is an important group of everyday objects discovered in the open sewers which once flowed through the streets of Salisbury.
 This collection led to the formation of the museum in 1860.